Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 A: Yes.
 Use for client work is business use, not personal use.

 **Q: I'm evaluating it for my company.
 Is that free?**
-A: Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
+A: Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k).
+If you're a legal entity, you need a license for continued use.

 **Q: I'm a student doing research.
 Is that free?**
-A: No. All use requires a commercial license, including academic research.
+A: It depends.
+Non-commercial academic research at qualifying tax-exempt institutions is free.
+If the research is corporate-funded, sponsored, or integrated into commercial operations, a commercial license is required.
+See `LICENSE` for the complete definition of free academic use.

 **Q: I'm a sole proprietor.
 Is that personal use?**
 A: No. Sole proprietors using Software for business operations require a commercial license.